Yogesh14k/custom-video-player/README.md

 # 🎥 Custom Video Player

 A custom video player built with **HTML, CSS, and JavaScript**.
-This project demonstrates DOM manipulation, event handling, and media control features — inspired by the JavaScript30 challenge.
+This project demonstrates DOM manipulation, event handling, and media control features.

 ---